kbordon/track-suggester/README.md

 ## Future Plans

+* Add more information to each result to better inform them why they were matched to that language.
-* Add more input fields to get user's contact information.
+* Change user input fields to number and email types.

 ## Support and Contact